Archive for August 2008

 Let’s go back still further.
 Researchers sometimes split the silent-film period in two, with the first stretch, usually called “early cinema,” running up to 1915 or so.
 (1) The second phase then runs roughly from 1915 to 1928.
 (2) So for many historians the year 1915 functions as a tacit pivot-point, and it is remembered not only for The Birth of a Nation but also for Regeneration, The Tramp, Kindling, The Cheat, Les Vampires, Daydreams (Yevgenii Bauer), and several William S. Hart films.
 But another year holds a special place in the minds of silent film aficionados.

 Over a decade ago, the annual Days of the Silent Cinema festival (Il Giornate del cinema muto), took 1913 as its focus.
 (3) It was an extraordinary year.
 Denmark produced Atlantis (August Blom) and The Mysterious X (Benjamin Christensen).
-From France we had L’Enfant de Paris (Leonce Perret), Germinal (Alberto Capellani), and Louis Feuillade’s Fantomas series.
+From France we had L’Enfant de Paris (Leonce Perret), Germinal (Albert Capellani), and Louis Feuillade’s Fantomas series.
 Germany gave us Urban Gad’s Engelein and Filmprimadonna and Franz Hofer’s obsessively symmetrical The Black Ball.
 The staggering set of Italy’s Love Everlasting (Ma l’amor mio non muore!, Mario Caserini) was matched by the breadth of Enrico Guazzoni’s Quo vadis?
 In Russia Bauer released Twilight of a Woman’s Soul.
 American audiences saw Traffic in Souls (George Loane Tucker) and Death’s Marathon and The Mothering Heart, from a guy named Griffith.
 Several historians would argue that 1913 marked the first major achievements of film as an artform.

 Two outstanding films of that annus mirabilis have recently been issued on US DVD.
 One is a striking accomplishment, the other a flat-out masterpiece.
 Both discs belong in the collections of everyone who’s serious about cinema.